 Perry had the option to reenlist, but he was done.
 He was offered a settlement and took it.
 He got a retroactive promotion to sergeant first class, $135,000 dollars in back pay, full retirement benefits, and an honorable discharge.

 In 1993, Perry got to celebrate his victory in a very public way as the grand marshal of the New York City’s annual Pride march.
 Just three years later, at the age of 48, Perry Watkins died of complications from AIDS.

 We’d love for you to join us at our live event upstairs at the Stonewall Inn in New York City, Saturday, November 4th at 6:30.
 We’ll have queer history trivia, a Baking Gay History cake competition and special guests.
 Head over to makinggayhistory.com for tickets.
 We’ll hope to see you there.

 Our team at Making Gay History is growing thanks to funding from the Ford Foundation.
-Thank you to our executive producer, Sara Burningham, and audio engineer, Anne Pope.
+Thank you to our executive producer, Sara Burningham, and audio engineer Anne Pope.
 We had production assistance from Jenna Weiss-Berman and Josh Gwynn.
-Our theme music was composed by Fritz Meyers.
+Our theme music was composed by Fritz Myers.
 Thank you, also, to social media strategist Will Coley, our webmaster, Jonathan Dozier-Ezell, and researchers, Bronwen Pardes and Zachary Seltzer.